Fake Google Reviews Scam (How Hearing Clinics Can Fight Back)

 You’re not.
 Google’s systems work when you trust them and follow the proper reporting process.

-Focus your energy on building genuine review momentum with real clients.
+Focus your energy on building genuine review momentum with real patients.
 That’s the actual armor against digital extortion.
-Every authentic 5-star review from a client you transformed makes your business more resilient.
+Every authentic 5-star review from a patient whose life you changed makes your practice more resilient.

 The scammers will move on to easier targets when they realize you won’t pay.
 Your reputation grows stronger through legitimate means, not ransom payments.

-If you’re facing a review bomb right now, report it to Google and keep serving your clients excellently.
+If you’re facing a review bomb right now, report it to Google and keep serving your patients excellently.
 The fake reviews will disappear.
 Your real reputation will remain.

-Want to see how automated review generation helped one salon become essentially immune to these attacks?
-Salon Afton’s system generated nearly 1,000 reviews in 24 months—enough authentic proof that fake reviews couldn’t make a dent.
+Want to see how automated review generation helped one practice become essentially immune to these attacks?
+One Perfectly5.5 client’s system generated nearly 1,000 reviews in 24 months—enough authentic proof that fake reviews couldn’t make a dent.
 We’d be happy to walk you through how that momentum builds.